Questions & Answers

 - How does the NovoPen® 5 work?

-- Please consult the NovoPen® 5 User Guide that you received with your NovoPen® 5 and watch the instruction video
+- Please consult the NovoPen® 5 User Guide that you received with your NovoPen® 5.

 - How do I read the dose memory display?